uttaranganguly567/Student-Information-Management-System/README.md

 A comprehensive MERN stack application designed to manage all aspects of a modern educational institution.
 This system provides distinct portals for Administrators, Teachers, and Students, each with role-specific functionalities for managing courses, fees, assignments, and personal information.

-This project is built based on the features outlined in the **Software Requirements Specification (SRS)**

 ## Features Implemented

 The system is built around three main user roles as specified in the SRS: